-Anne Dejean is Director of Research INSERM, Professor at the Institut Pasteur and Head of the Laboratory of Nuclear Organization and Oncogenesis.
+Anne Dejean is Research Director at INSERM, Professor at the Institut Pasteur and Head of the Laboratory of Nuclear Organization and Oncogenesis/INSERM U993.
 She graduated from Pierre et Marie Curie University in Paris and earned her PhD in Pierre Tiollais’ lab at the Institut Pasteur in 1983.
-Member of EMBO and of the French Academy of Sciences, she has received the Hamdan Medicine, Gagna and Van Heck, ARC-Léopold Griffuel, L’Oréal-UNESCO for Women in Science Awards and the Grand Prix INSERM in 2014 and the Sjöberg Prize in 2018.
+Member of EMBO and of the French Academy of Sciences, she has received the Gagna and Van Heck Prize in 2003, the L’Oréal-UNESCO for Women in Science Awards in 2010, the Grand Prix INSERM in 2014 and the Sjöberg Prize in 2018.
 She was awarded two ERC Advanced Grants, in 2011 and 2018.